yoanad/ftl-twitter-workshop/README.md

 ### 7.1 Edit your server.js files POST handler
-Adjust your Post handler to look the same as below, with your own API credentials:
+Adjust your Post handler to look the same as below (you can just copy it!), with your own API credentials:

 ```javascript
 app.post('/', function (req, res) {